Where is Florianopolis

 safeguard the peaceful atmosphere in the city.

-you will have constant access to the English speaking
+constant access to English speaking

-surf, eat, go out, shop and explore.
+the best local places to eat, go out, shop, surf and explore.

 What kind of